Tommy Sauer

-Thomas Sauer (November 11, 1970 — March 24, 2020) was an American retired mixed martial artist.
+Thomas Sauer (November 11, 1970 — March 24, 2020) was an American mixed martial artist.
 A professional competitor from 1998 to 2012, he competed for RINGS and the World Fighting Alliance.

 Background

 A native of Cleveland, Sauer moved with his family to Ocala, Florida in 1981 at the age of 11.
 From a young age, he began wrestling and karate.

 Mixed martial arts career

 Early career

 Having made his debut in 1998, Sauer quickly moved to 3–0 with a win over Jeff Monson before being handed his first professional defeat at the hands of Travis Fulton.

 After five more wins followed by consecutive defeats to Bobby Hoffman and John Dixson, respectively, Sauer began competing for the RINGS promotion.

 RINGS

 Sauer made his RINGS debut on May 20, 2000, winning via first-round submission.
 After another win followed by a knockout of Valentijn Overeem, Sauer was defeated via doctor stoppage from a cut against Vladimir Matyushenko.

 Sauer would go 6–5 in his next 11 fights before facing off against Enson Inoue at SuperBrawl 35 on April 16, 2004.
 Sauer won via first-round TKO in arguably the biggest win of his career.